firstpersontravel/charter-docs/docs/reference/fieldtypes.md

 ## Email

-An email address
+An email address.
+For example, "agency@firstperson.travel".

-## Enum
+## Enumeration

-A set of a few possible values.
+A field allowing a choice between a limited set of values.
+The specific set of options will be different for each field and documented in that field.

 ## Integer

-An integer.
+A simple integer value: 0, 100, -50, etc.

 ## Lookup

-A machine-readable name used for lookinig up variables.
+A machine-readable name used for looking up variables.
 Only letters, numbers, dashes or underscores are allowed.
 Periods may be used to look up children of data dictionaries: for example, "inductee.link" or "current.directive".